nicomie/boba/REST.md

 *The reason for the Entries table to to provide 'double-entry bookkeeping' and is often used in accounting systems to maintain accurate financial records.*

+## Database migration

+Migrate up is used to make a forward change to the database while down reverts it.
+Might need to drop tables in correct order if it has foreign key contraints.